Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 16-17.md

 ```

 ## 4: Create a directory before creating a Private Key using the `nano` command.
-In order to use the RSA Key, we will need to create a private key in order to use the RSA key.
-We can do this by using the `nano` command.
-`nano` is a text editor which allows us to edit text files from the command-line.

 We will need to first create a directory in the `/tmp` directory using the `mkdir` command.
 It will be called `bandit333`.

 ```